-The Candidate for this level of certification must have held the Apprentice Beekeeper certification for at least one year and have been practicing beekeeping for at least two (2) years.
+1. The Candidate for this level of certification must have held the Apprentice Beekeeper certification for at least one year and have been practicing beekeeping for at least two (2) years.

-The Candidate must have proof of registration of their Hives with the Dept. of Agriculture in their home state or certificate of registration with the Alabama Dept. of Agriculture.
+2. Proof of registration of their Hives with the Dept. of Agriculture in their home state or certificate of registration with the Alabama Dept. of Agriculture.

-The Candidate must show proof of attending a minimum of 12 hours of Honey Bee related programs (use public credit for proof of participation).
+3. Show proof of attending a minimum of 12 hours of Honey Bee related programs (use public credit for proof of participation).
 These classes are to focus on the following areas of beekeeping: (1) honey bee pest/parasites & pathogens, (2) Social wasps & bees, (3) pollination, (4) Pesticides & honey bees, (5) honey bee biology, (6) Hiving a swarm, (7) How to make splits (8) basic Queen rearing.

-The Candidate must score 80% or more on a practical examination.
+5. The Candidate must score 80% or more on a practical examination.
 The practical exam can include, but is not limited to; scoring a jar of honey, reading pesticide labels and determining which is safest to use around honey bees.
 Identifying several beekeeping items, examining honey labels for errors, distinguishing between bees, wasps, hornets, and other insects, and identifying anatomical structures of a bee and a flower.

 6. The Candidate must perform and document completion of five (5) public service credits using the public form provided.
 The candidate can submit extra public credits which is encouraged, but they cannot be used in higher certification levels.

 The classes at the February Symposium may include the following;

 Bee Anatomy- Using a picture, the Candidate for Journeyman must identify selected parts of the anatomy .
 Possess an understanding of each body part listed.
 REF

 Beekeeping Equipment- Identifying several pieces of equipment using the correct nomenclature and describing the proper use.
 REF